pushbits/server/README.md

 ## Installation

+PushBits is meant to be self-hosted.
+That means you have to install it on your own server.

 Currently, the only supported way of installing PushBits is via [Docker](https://www.docker.com/) or [Podman](https://podman.io/).
 The image is hosted [here on Docker Hub](https://hub.docker.com/r/eikendev/pushbits).

+You are advised to install PushBits behind a reverse proxy and enable TLS.

 ## Configuration

-PushBits is meant to be self-hosted.
-You are advised to install PushBits behind a reverse proxy and enable TLS.

 To see what can be configured, have a look at the `config.sample.yml` file inside the root of the repository.

-Settings can optionally be provided via the environment.
+Settings can optionally be provided via environment variables.
 The name of the environment variable is composed of a starting `PUSHBITS_`, followed by the keys of the setting, all joined with `_`.
 As an example, the HTTP port can be provided as an environment variable called `PUSHBITS_HTTP_PORT`.